john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 What follows is a brief timeline of every major event in Dwarven history, that we know of.
 Tolkien's mythology evolved and improved over time; where possible I try to use his last and most recent version.
 Text in italics is not explicitly stated in Tolkien's works, but can be inferred without too much imagination.

- &nbsp;

-Table of Contents
+### Table of Contents

 * auto-gen TOC:
 {:toc}

+ &nbsp;

 ### <a name="beforedwarves"></a>Before the Dwarves

-Much of what happened before the Dwarves were awakened that shaped their world.
+Much of what happened before the Dwarves were awakened shaped their world.

 + [Eru Ilúvatar](https://en.wikipedia.org/wiki/Eru_Il%C3%BAvatar) creates the gods* [Ainur](https://en.wikipedia.org/wiki/Ainur_%28Middle-earth%29), with [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB) and [Melkor](https://en.wikipedia.org/wiki/Morgoth) among them. <sub>1</sub>
 + Melkor is the greatest of the Ainur, but is overwhelmed by a desire for power. <sub>1</sub>